 Of course, meat eaters can eat cheaply too.
 The difference is that they often economize by buying low quality, unhealthy food.
 Canned Vienna sausages or off-brand hot dogs, anyone?
 By contrast, you can buy wholesome and delicious vegan foods at rock-bottom prices.

-I feel especially well-qualified to teach you how to save money on a vegan diet.
-I spent decades needing to economize on food because full-time animal rights advocacy doesn’t pay the bills.
+I feel especially well-qualified to teach you how to save money on a vegan diet, having spent decades needing to economize on food because full-time animal rights advocacy doesn’t pay the bills.
 Minimizing my food costs was the primary way I kept my head above water.
 In this article I will introduce you to the world’s cheapest and tastiest vegan foods.
 Over the years, these foods have saved me a fortune, and have enabled me to eat a wonderfully healthy diet.

 Cook Foods from Scratch